codeguru-haha/Scrap-Samples/README.md

 # Scrap-Samples
 ## Scrap.py

-scrap the datas for basketball reference table from https://ibasketball-reference.com and store to "mvp" folder
+scrap the datas for basketball reference table from https://ibasketball-reference.com and store with html file to "mvp" folder

 ## Scraping.py